 - Special needs or special emphasis?

-Is having your child attend a school which teaches and practises the same religion as you do a 'must have'?
-Filter out all the schools which don't meet your personal religious requirements.
+Is having your child attend a school that teaches and practices the same religion as you do a 'must have'?
+Filter out all the schools that don't meet your personal religious requirements.
 There are religious schools adhering to just about any faith you can think of.
-As well there are non-sectarian schools which do not adhere to any faith in particular but do teach an awareness of a greater being.
+There are also non-sectarian schools that do not adhere to any faith in particular but do teach an awareness of a greater being.

-Special emphasis schools are schools which have programs in place which are not commonly found in other private schools.
-For example, military schools, schools for the arts and sports schools offer the facilities and training to satisfy your requirements in those disciplines.
+Special emphasis schools are schools that have programs in place that are not commonly found in other private schools.
+For example, military schools, schools for the arts, and sports schools offer the facilities and training to satisfy your requirements in those disciplines.
 Several private schools offer programs to remediate learning differences.
 If you have not considered those schools, take time to circle back and review them before you move on to actual site visits.

 Visit!

 Visiting schools is the next step in the process.
-We started with a large list of schools.
+We started with an extensive list of schools.
 We filtered out all the schools which didn't meet our requirements.
-Now we must visit the three to five schools on our short list.
-Why do you have to visit the schools?
-They look great on their web sites.
+Now, we must visit the three to five schools on our shortlist.
+Why do you have to see the schools?
+They look great on their websites.
 Everybody you have spoken with about the schools speaks highly of them.
 Why is it necessary to spend all that time and money schlepping around to schools you are pretty sure are a good fit?
 You wouldn't buy a house without inspecting it, would you?
-Don't you always test drive a car before buying it?
+Don't you always test-drive a car before buying it?
 It is the same thing with selecting a private school.
-You must set foot on the campus, experience the vibe of the community and get a good feel for the school and how it operates.
+You must set foot on the campus, experience the vibe of the community, and get a good feel for the school and how it operates.

 Why are visits so important?
 Because your child's happiness is at stake.
-Get the fit wrong and she will be miserable.
+If she gets the fit wrong, she will be miserable.
 You both can tell when the fit is right.
-The school will have all the activities and things she feels are important.
+The school will have all the activities and things she feels are essential.
 You, of course, are looking at the academics and the quality of the teaching.
-So experiencing each school on your short list is not optional.
-This is one of the reasons why I always recommend that parents start the school search process at least 18 months before their children will begin classes in their new school.
+So, experiencing each school on your shortlist is not optional.
+This is one of the reasons why I always recommend that parents start the school search process at least 18 months before their children begin classes in their new school.
 There is much to get done.
-Visiting schools in particular is a time-consuming project.
+Visiting schools, in particular, is a time-consuming project.

 Apply!

 Finding schools and visiting them is the fun part of the process.
 Applying to schools requires all of your organizational skills.
-Honestly, it will take you a couple of hours to draft, review and submit a private school admissions application.
-Precisely how much time depends on several variables.
+Honestly, it will take you a couple of hours to draft, review, and submit a private school admissions application.
+The precise amount of time depends on several variables.
 Many schools use online admissions applications.
 Use them wherever you can to save time.
-Otherwise you will have to download and print all the forms.
+Otherwise, you will have to download and print all the forms.
 All the forms?
 Yes, there are several forms.
-The application, the Candidate's Statement, the Parent's Statement, Principal or Head or Counselor Recommendation form, English teacher and math teacher recommendation forms.
-If you are an International Student, you will need to work with the school you have chosen to obtain an I-20 so that you can apply for a student visa in order to come to the United States to study.
+The application, the Candidate's Statement, the Parent's Statement, the Principal or Head or Counselor Recommendation form, English teacher and math teacher recommendation forms.
+If you are an International Student, you must work with the school you have chosen to obtain an I-20 to apply for a student visa to come to the United States to study.
 Finally, if you require financial aid, there is another set of forms and documentation to submit.

 Stay organized.
 Be aware of the various application and testing deadlines.
 Never leave your private school admissions applications to the last minute.
 Start them early.
 You can save your work as you go.
 Just remember that the application is not complete until you click submit.

-One final recommendation: look into hiring an educational consultant to guide you through the process of choosing a school.
+One final recommendation: hire an educational consultant to guide you through choosing a school.
 These professionals know their schools.
-They will save you much time as well as preventing you from doing something many parents don't even think about, i.e., applying only to highly selective schools.
+They will save you a lot of time and prevent you from doing something many parents don't consider, i.e., applying only to highly selective schools.
 Your consultant will advise you if she thinks your child has the right stuff to get into a highly selective school.
-But she will also advise you to apply to several less competitive schools.
-You child will get into one of those.
+But she will also notify you to apply to several less competitive schools.
+Your child will get into one of those.
 And since you visited the schools, you know they will be a good fit.